jennahamlin/tinselR/manuscript/paper.md

 # Acceptable Inputs

 Any program that generates a phylogenetic tree in the Newick format can be used.
-For example, *RAxML* [@stamatakis2014raxml] outputs in Newick format and thus are acceptable inputs of a user uploaded phylogenetic tree.
+For example, *RAxML* [@stamatakis2014raxml] outputs trees in Newick format and thus are acceptable inputs of a user uploaded phylogenetic tree.
 Currently, our application only supports a genetic distance matrix of SNP differences between tips on the tree.
-Your distance matrix can be in either csv, tsv, or txt formats.
+Your genetic distance matrix can be in either csv, tsv, or txt formats.
 The metadata file should be in one of these formats as well (csv, tsv, or txt).
-However, the metadata file requires specific column headers (Tip.labels, and Display.labels), but the third column, if you are interested in plotting a heatmapcan be titled whatever is informative for you.
+However, the metadata file requires specific column headers (e.g. Tip.labels, and Display.labels as column 1 and column 2 respectively), but the third column, if you are interested in plotting a heatmapcan be titled whatever is informative for the user.

 # About Pre-loaded Example Data